-- > The specialist GP needs to decide: - Whether they are offering any telehealth services in their practice. - What types of ailments they will treat via telehealth, and what needs to be seen in-person. - Given the patient's specific health concern and history, can care be provided safely through telehealth.
+- > The specialist GP needs to decide: - Whether they are offering telehealth in their practice, and which telehealth modes they will use. - What types of ailments they will treat via which telehealth mode, and what needs to be seen in-person. - Given the patient's specific health concern, characteristics and history, can care be provided safely through that particular telehealth mode.

 Specialist GPs are responsible for patient safety and must use their clinical judgement when deciding whether to offer telehealth to a patient.
-Particular attention must be given to the MCNZ's statement on Good prescribing practice when prescribing any medicine for the first time to a patient.
-If care can be safely provided through telehealth, then:
+Particular attention must be given to the MCNZ's statement on Good prescribing practice when prescribing any medicine for the first time to a patient.13 If care can be safely provided through telehealth, then: